andruschak/openai-gym-retro/README.md

 If you have looked at my [arcade machine](https://github.com/andruschak/arcade-machine) build you will know I am a long time gamer.
 As a kid, I was lucky enough to have owned most of the nintendo/sega consoles at one time or another.

-To keep learning and programming.
-Expand
+To keep learning and continue programming (use it or lose it).

 Finally, this project touches on so many cool topics; `classic video games`, `emulation`, `machine learning`, `gamegenie like memory manipulation`, `neuro-networks`, `evolution`, `computer vision`, `python3`, `linux on windows.`

 ***

-# part 2. definitions
+# part 2. some definitions

 ### reinforcement learning (RL)
 From wikipedia: "Reinforcement learning is an area of machine learning concerned with how software agents ought to take actions in an environment in order to maximize some notion of cumulative reward.
 Reinforcement learning is one of three basic machine learning paradigms, alongside supervised learning and unsupervised learning."

 ### NEAT
 ### Recurrent Neural Network (RNN)